ArunSiddardha/Lambda-Hackathon/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction

-This project is built under microsoft engage mentorship program 2022.This Web app consists of three demonstrations of facial recognition
+This project is built under lambda hackathon.
-* Login Security
-* Finding missing people
-* Tracking Attendance

-This Project is based upon computer vision applications and pre-built machine learning models.

 <p align="right">(<a href="#top">back to top</a>)</p>